 Recipe Tips and Tricks

-- If you don’t have orange juice concentrate, try freezing fresh orange juice into cubes so it gives it a nice icy consistency to blend into your drink while still giving you the perfect orange flavor.
+- If you don’t have orange juice concentrate, try freezing fresh orange juice into cubes to give it a nice icy consistency to blend into your drink while still giving you the perfect orange flavor.

 - Start using your blender at a low speed and work your way up in speed so it blends all your ingredients efficiently and appropriately.

-- For a thicker drink and richer texture, omit the water, see what you come out with and if too thick, add the water back in.
+- For a thicker drink and richer texture, omit the water and add more milk; see what you come out with, and if it’s too thick, add the water back in.

-- Chill your glass or mug that you’re serving the drink in before you make it.
+- Chill the glass or mug in which you’re serving the drink before you make it.
 A chilled glass will help your Orange Julius last longer and keep the most optimal texture for as long as possible.

 Variations and Substitutions

-- In a pinch you can swap powdered sugar for granulated white sugar.
-You may need to alter the amount and it will slightly change the overall taste but you will still end up with a delicious treat.
+- In a pinch, you can swap powdered sugar for granulated white sugar.
+You may need to alter the amount, which will slightly change the overall taste, but you will still have a delicious treat.

-- If you need to, you can use other sweetener alternatives like honey, maple syrup, agave, or stevia.
+- Use other sweetener alternatives like honey, maple syrup, agave, or stevia if necessary.
 These will all change the taste but will still be yummy.

 - Whole milk gives this a super creamy flavor, but you can use 1% or 2% milk if needed.
 It will just be slightly less creamy.